Coronavirus California: Map shows which counties can, can't reopen under reopening tiers

-Even more changes are set to take place Tuesday, if current trends hold.
-That's when Kings, Lake, Monterey, Riverside, Sacramento, San Diego, San Joaquin, Santa Barbara, Sutter, Tehama, Tulare, Ventura and Yuba counties will go from purple to red.
-See details on the changes and more on your county's status below.

-Gov. Gavin Newsom has announced yet another change to California's reopening plan as COVID-19 cases climb to a new peak.
+California is loosening its tier guidelines, which is allowing more counties to start opening up.

-The state will soon consider how equitably vaccine distribution is going when deciding how much counties should be allowed to reopen.
+These changes come as the state considers how equitably vaccine distribution is going when deciding how much counties should be allowed to reopen.
 To put it simply, as California administers more vaccines to zip codes hardest hit by the pandemic, it will become a bit easier to for counties to move into less restrictive tiers.

 VACCINE TRACKER: How California is doing, when you can get a coronavirus vaccine